Vegan Feta Tangy Bites

-The texture and taste of tangy tofu bites are reminiscent of feta and queso fresco from the past.
-They are definitely their own thing though.
+The texture and taste of vegan feta tangy bites are reminiscent of feta and queso fresco from the past and can be used in the same dishes with similar taste results.

 Tools Used in this Recipe